biscotty666/BB2/Spaces/ObsPKMClass/Notes/Daily Notes in Obsidian - Basic.md

 ---
 ```

-2. Then create a basic layout with headers
+2. Then create a basic layout with headers.
+I've added some JavaScript at the end.
+I'm not going to explain it now, so just go with it 😉

 ```
 ## {{title}}